Research groups

 Teaching, Supervision and Departmental Responsibilities

-Lecturer in MSc in Neuroscience & Undergraduate Medicine Courses
+Lecturer in MSc Neuroscience & Undergraduate Medicine Courses

 Senior Doctoral Training Advisor (SDTA)